ido-ofir/node-chat-server/README.md

 ## Client

-There is a complimentary client side module on npm called <a href="https://github.com/ido-ofir/chat-client">chat-client</a> which is the easiest way to set up a working chat with this server.
+There is a complementary client side module on npm called <a href="https://github.com/ido-ofir/chat-client">chat-client</a> which is the easiest way to set up a working chat with this server.

 ## Usage